Ryael/avarice/README.md

 The "Hide" action was planned to be the key method in how the player deals with the monster: by hiding.
 Each room has predetermined objects and locations to use to hide themselves.
 Of course, not all of these locations are a wise choice, and as such, they aren't recommended to the player.
 However, both the monster and hide functionality fell outside of the deadline due to the prioritisation of core gameplay mechanics.

+A tutorial plays during the briefing of the game, so new players are encouraged to not skip that when asked.

 ## Table of Contents

 1. [Project Goals](#project-goals)